 Our verdict: a must-buy!

 In my humble opinion, with so many upsides and weight as the only downside, the Andis Super AGR+ Cordless Clippers are the absolute unquestionable best professional heavy-duty animal clippers.
-They just deliver on all levels from battery, motor to blades.
+They just deliver on all levels from the battery and the motor to the blades.
 These clippers are very versatile and are built to last for many years to come, even with intensive use.

 Yes, they are not cheap but we didn’t put the price in the shortcomings section because if you demand a great product, you must be ready to pay the right price for it.